UCF/UCF-Email-Editor-Plugin/README.txt

 6. Configure plugin settings from the WordPress admin under "UCF Email Editor".

 = Other Notes =
 * This plugin's README.md file is automatically generated.
 Please only make modifications to the README.txt file, and make sure the `gulp readme` command has been run before committing README changes.
-See the [contributing guidelines](https://github.com/UCF/UCF-Email-Editor-Plugin/blob/master/CONTRIBUTING.md) for more information.

-== Contributing ==

-Want to submit a bug report or feature request?
-Check out our [contributing guidelines](https://github.com/UCF/UCF-Email-Editor-Plugin/blob/master/CONTRIBUTING.md) for more information.
-We'd love to hear from you!